 Brisbane is the bustling capital of Australia’s Sunshine State, Queensland.
 If you’ve ever wanted to study in Brisbane as an international student, here are ten reasons to choose ‘Brissy’.

 In Brisbane, every day is like a celebration.
-It’s packed to the brim with vibrant shopping arcades, bustling bars, beautiful historical landmarks, sun-soaked beaches and thriving music and arts scenes.
-So, it’s no wonder Brisbane was the third most desirable Australian study destination for international students in 2017.
+The city is packed to the brim with vibrant shopping arcades, bustling bars, beautiful historical landmarks, sun-soaked beaches and thriving music and arts scenes.
 If that’s not enough to get you excited, the weather surely will.
-In Brissy, the climate is comfortably warm.
-The city has more sunny days per year than any other Australian capital city.
+In Brissy, the climate is comfortably warm – the city has nearly 300 sunny days per year.

 2. Brisbane is a warm, welcoming and inclusive city